Call our UK team FREE: 0800 246 1111

 Users contacting this website and/or its owners do so at their own discretion and provide any such personal details requested at their own risk.
 Your personal information is kept private and stored securely until a time it is no longer required or has no use, as detailed in the General Data Protection Act 2016/679 and any other relevant or superseding legislations and/or regulations.
 Every effort has been made to ensure a safe and secure form to data submission process but advise users using such form to data processes that they do so at their own risk.

 Where you initiate contact with Vintage Cash Cow or Vintage Giving, e.g. through use of a contact form or by calling/emailing us for help or engaging contact through social media sites, we will respond to you based on a legitimate business interest.
 Your data may then be retained until it is no longer required for evidence of fair treatment or to aid any future relationship held with you as a service user.
-You may also opt-in to receiving marketing communications at this point.
+You may also provide consent to receiving marketing communications at this point.

-To send you any marketing materials via email or SMS we need your express permission or for you to have previously purchased from or enquired about using the company’s service that the communication relates to where a soft opt-in rule will be applied.
-There are numerous places you can opt-in to marketing across our website through the use of a tick-box or a written or verbal instruction.
+To send you any marketing materials via email or SMS we need your express permission and consent or for you to have previously purchased from or enquired about using the company’s service that the communication relates to where a soft opt-in rule will be applied.
+There are numerous places you can provide consent to marketing across our website through the use of a tick-box or a written or verbal instruction.
 You can opt-out at any time by following the explicit instructions on the marketing communication we have sent you – this is typically at the bottom of the communication.
 Note, due to the nature of our systems you may continue receiving communications for a few days after opting out.

 Email marketing campaigns published by this website or its owners may contain tracking facilities within the actual email.
 Subscriber activity is tracked and stored in a database for future analysis and evaluation.
 Such tracked activity may include; the opening of emails, forwarding of emails, the clicking of links within the email content, times, dates and frequency of activity [this is by no means a comprehensive list].
 This information is used to refine future email campaigns and supply the user with more relevant content based around their activity.